Hitler-Stalin/Molotov-Ribbentrop Pact

 The time came on June 16, 1940, when the USSR issued an ultimatum to Latvia.
-Later, the territory of Latvia was occupied and annexed, but the population was subjected to brutal repression: mass murder, unjustified imprisonment and torture, deportation thousands of kilometers from their homeland, forced labor and forced to live in inhumane conditions.
-These events radically changed the history of Latvia and put Latvia's development on a difficult path.
+Later, the territory of Latvia was occupied and annexed, and the population was subjected to cruel repressions: mass murder, unjustified imprisonment and torture, deportation thousands of kilometers from their homeland, forced labor and forced to live in inhuman conditions.
+These events radically changed the history of Latvia and directed the development of Latvia on a difficult path.

-The Congress of People's Deputies of the USSR, in its decision of 24 December 1989 "On the Political and Legal Assessment of the 1939 Non-Aggression Pact between the USSR and Germany", stated that the secret protocols concluded with Germany were legally unfounded and invalid from the moment they were signed.
-Germany reached similar conclusions in its declaration of 1 September 1989.
-Germany described the secret additional protocols as a shameful attack on international law.
-It stated that the protocols could not justify the violations of international law committed by Germany and the USSR.
-In its turn, in the Declaration of May 4, 1990 “On the Restoration of the Independence of the Republic of Latvia”, the Supreme Council of the Soviet Socialist Republic of Latvia declared the Molotov-Ribbentrop Pact illegal.
+The Congress of People's Deputies of the USSR in its decision of December 24, 1989 “On the Political and Legal Assessment of the Non-Aggression Pact of the USSR and Germany of 1939” stated that the secret protocols concluded with Germany were legally unfounded and invalid from the moment of their signing.
+Germany also came to similar conclusions in its declaration of September 1, 1989.
+Germany characterized the secret additional protocols as a shameful attack on international law.
+It declared that the protocols could not justify the violations of international law committed by Germany and the USSR.
+In turn, the Supreme Council of the Latvian Soviet Socialist Republic in its Declaration of May 4, 1990 “On the Restoration of the Independence of the Republic of Latvia” recognized the Molotov-Ribbentrop Pact as illegal.

 More information sources

-Sajadova, V. Molotov-Ribbentrop Pact and Its Influence on the Sovereignty of the State of Latvia.
+Sajadova, V. The Molotov–Ribbentrop Pact and its Impact on the Sovereignty of the State of Latvia.
 Available: http://okupacijasmuzejs.lv/lv/latvijas-okupacijas-vesture/1-padomju-okupacija/molotovaribentropa-pakts-un-ta-ietekme-uz-latvijas-valsts-suverenitati [accessed 06.05.2021].

 Related timeline